Ouse Valley Viaduct

 Despite the structure's fine design, materials, and architectural features, the viaduct has had an expensive and problematic history.
 The first major restoration work occurred during the 1890s, during which sections of the original brickwork were entirely replaced in the belief that this would increase the structure's strength.
 However, the viaduct suffered considerable decay during the majority of the twentieth century.
 By May 1983, the viaduct had been recognised as a Grade II* listed structure.
 Between March 1996 and September 1999, the viaduct was subject to an extensive restoration by national rail infrastructure owner Railtrack; this work was part-funded by the Railway Heritage Trust, English Heritage and West Sussex County Council.

 Construction

 In July 1837, an Act of Parliament was passed which gave the London & Brighton Railway company assent to construct its proposed railway line between London and the south coast.
 The route selected, which was surveyed by a team headed by Sir John Rennie, was fairly direct but had the downside of crossing over some relatively hilly terrain.
-As a consequence of a decision to limit gradients along the line to 1 in 264, the construction of a total of four tunnels and a single viaduct, the latter crossing the Ouse Valley between Balcombe and Haywards Heath in West Sussex, was necessary.
+As a consequence of a decision to limit gradients along the line to 1 in 264, the construction of a total of five tunnels and three viaducts was necessary.